JessicaKANG/NOONE/README.md

 # NOONE
-This is a recommender system for music playlist
+This is a recommender system for music playlist.

 We simply implement two kind of algorithms:
 * Content based filtering
 * Collaborative filtering